-The Coronavirus Aid, Relief, and Economic Security (CARES) Act automatically suspended principal and interest payments on federally held student loans through December 31, 2020.
+Principal and interest payments on federally-held student loans are automatically suspended through September 30, 2021.
 During this time, the interest rate on federally held student loans is set to 0 percent.
 Your federal student loan servicer will suspend all interest and payments without any action from you.
 You do not need to contact your student loan servicer.

 The Consumer Financial Protection Bureau (CFPB) has helpful information on student loans and the COVID-19 pandemic (opens new window).Close and return to top

 I am a small business owner and my credit union isn’t participating in the Paycheck Protection Program.
 Where can I find a list of participating lenders?

 Participation in the program is voluntary for lenders, and some have chosen not to participate.
 The Small Business Administration has an online tool to find participating PPP lenders (opens new window).Close and return to top

 I need help with my small business, which has been impacted by the COVID-19 pandemic.
 Is there anyone I can speak with regarding loans for small businesses?